marb61a/Course-Notes/Misc/SEO/SEO Manager.md

         - The amount of Google reviews actually count and will be factored into search engine rankings
         - It goes without saying that the more positive reviews a business has the higher the ranking is likely to be
         - Applying SEO practices will also have an effect as the position of a site in standard organic results also comes into play
+  - It is important to remember to make things as easy as possible for Google to understand all areas of your business

 Identifying Local Searches
   -